-Instead of grazing on grass it ate berries and leaves.
-They couldn’t eat hay and grass, because their teeth were very small and soft.
-Grass is very hard to chew and requires large strong teeth to chew.
+Instead of grazing on grass, it ate berries and leaves.
+They couldn’t eat hay and grass, because their teeth were tiny and soft.
+The grass is tough to chew and requires large, strong teeth to chew.
 If a human were to eat grass, their teeth would grind down to their gums in two years.

-The Eohippus only stood 10-20 inches tall, which is near the same height as a house cat.
-Their legs were higher in the back and shorter in the front, so when they ran they bounced like pigs.
-This caused them not to be very fast, so instead of running when they were scared they would hide behind trees in the dense forests where they lived.
+The eohippus only stood 10-20 inches tall, which is near the same height as a house cat.
+Their legs were higher in the back and shorter in the front, so when they ran, they bounced like pigs.
+Their legs caused them not to be very fast, so instead of running when they were scared, they would hide behind trees in the dense forests where they lived.
 They did this to get away from large birds and crocodiles that would try to eat them.

 They had padded paws with toes rather than hooves.
-They’re only similarity to a horse is rather than having claws, they had little “hooflets” on each toe.
-Four toes on their front paws, and three toes on each of their back paws.
+Their only similarity to a horse is rather than having claws; they had little “hooflets” on each toe — four toes on their front paws, and three toes on each of their back paws.

 The body was round with a short neck and a tail like a donkey.
 They had a small head with small eyes that could not see very far ahead of them.

-Eohippus - the first horse also known as the dawn horse - 50-60 million years ago; 10-20 inches high, three toes in back four toes in front
+Eohippus - at one time believed to be the first horse and named the dawn horse - 50-60 million years ago; 10-20 inches high, three toes in back four toes in front

-Miohippus – “middle horse” - 40-50 million years ago; size of a sheep, teeth grew bigger
+Miohippus – “middle horse” - 40-50 million years ago; the size of a sheep, teeth grew bigger

 Mesohippus - 26-40 million years ago; slightly bigger, outer toes much smaller, long slender trunk, eyes further back

-Parahippus - 23 million years ag; side toes bared little weight, head and teeth much larger
+Parahippus - 23 million years ago; side toes bared little weight, head, and teeth much larger

-Merichippus - 17 million years ago; 40 inches high, body proportions identical to horse today, outer toes almost disappeared, center toe almost like a hoof
+Merichippus - 17 million years ago; 40 inches high, body proportions identical to horse today, outer toes almost disappeared, center toe virtually like a hoof

-Pleohippus - 15 million years ago; had only one toe like horse today
+Pleohippus - 15 million years ago; had only one toe like a horse today

-Equus – 10,000 years ago to today; 52 inches high (13 hands), large head, heavy neck, hair stood up like a shaving brush, the true horse today
+Equus – 10,000 years ago to today; 52 inches high (13 hands), large head, substantial neck, the hair stood up like a shaving brush, the actual horse today

-As the climate changed, so did the horse.
-Horses began growing larger, with longer legs, and bigger eyes to see further.
-This didn’t happen immediately, but over millions of years.
+Some evolutionists believe that the eohippus is the earliest form that horses took, which is why they support the title of being the "dawn horse."
+Although beliefs are slowly shifting, the animal began growing more substantial, with longer legs and bigger eyes to see further.
+Faster animals survived as more grasslands appeared, which promoted this new evolved change.
 With each horse that was born, the biggest, and fastest lived healthier longer lives giving birth to other big, fast horses.

 When horses first walked this earth, their paws were good for padding through the muddy swamps, but with the harder colder ground, they needed firmer feet.
-Instead of walking on their flat feet, the horse began walking on their toes, which allowed them to run faster and turn quicker.
+It is believed instead of walking on their flat feet; the horse began walking on their toes, which allowed them to run faster and turn quicker.

-Their side toes became less important, because they mainly walked on their middle toe.
-This toe became bigger forming what we know as a hoof.
-Eventually, these side toes disappeared all together.
-The only sign of them in a modern horse is at the rear of a horses ankle, which we call the hock.
+The side toes of the eohippus are believed to have become less critical because they mainly walked on their middle toe.
+This toe became bigger, forming what we know as a hoof.
+Eventually, these side toes disappeared altogether.
+Evolutionists believe that the hock, located on the rear of a horse's ankle, is the only evidence of that side toe.
 It looks like a big callus referred to as chestnuts.